HoomanAI/RELEASE/README.md

 # REKEASE (EvoAgent)

-## A Reinforcement Learning Agent for Adaptive Evolutionary Search
+## RELEASE: Reinforcement Learning for Adaptive Strategy Selection in Evolutionary Algorithms

 EvoAgent is a general-purpose reinforcement learning framework that dynamically controls evolutionary algorithms through intelligent strategy selection.
 The framework employs a learning agent to adaptively choose evolutionary operators and hyperparameter configurations based on the current state of the optimization process, enabling an effective balance between exploration and exploitation.